musicnark/mcn-bike-reviews-search/README.md

 clojure -M:api
 ```

-The server starts at `http://localhost:3000`.
+The server will start at `http://localhost:3000`.
 Check it with:

 ```sh
 curl http://localhost:3000/api/health
 ```

-Run the automated test suite with:
+You can run the automated test suite with:

 ```sh
 clojure -X:test
 ```

-## Architecture
+## Architecture Overview

 ```text
 MCN sitemap